-Burano, Italy is one of the world’s most vibrant and colourful locations.
+Burano, Italy is one of the world’s most vibrant and colorful locations.
 This tiny Venetian island with a population of around 3,000 people, just seven kilometers outside of Venice, is the most popular day trip destination from the city.
-For good reason, as Burano is well known for the rainbow colouring of residents’ homes.
+For good reason, as Burano is well known for the rainbow coloring of residents’ homes.
 Burano had long been on my travel bucket list, so when I visited Venice for the weekend, I made sure to make my way there.

 Let’s look at why you should Visit Burano Italy.
 Browse through our detailed guide about what to do, where to eat, where to sleep, how to get there, and more.

 Visit Burano Italy: A Guide About What To Do, Where To Eat, & Where To Sleep